This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A pulse oximeter is a device that measures the amount of oxygen in your child's blood.

-may be given to strengthen your child's heart or control his heartbeat.
-Medicine may also be given to lower pressure in your child's lungs, prevent blood clots, or remove extra fluid.
+- Medicines may be given to control your child's heartbeat or decrease stress on his or her heart.
+Medicines may also be given to lower pressure in your child's lungs.

-- Blood and urine tests show your child's kidney function and give information about his overall health.
+- Blood and urine tests show your child's kidney function and give information about his or her overall health.

-- An EKG test records your child's heart rhythm and how fast his heart beats.
+- An EKG test records your child's heart rhythm and how fast his or her heart beats.
 It is used to check for abnormal heartbeats and other heart problems.

 - X-ray, CT, or MRI pictures will show the size and location of your child's ASD.
-It may also show problems in his heart or lungs, such as enlarged heart.
+It may also show problems in his or her heart or lungs, such as enlarged heart.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if he has any metal in or on his body.
+Tell the healthcare provider if he or she has any metal in or on his or her body.

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the size of the ASD and how blood flows through your child's heart.
-It can also show how well his heart is pumping.
+It can also show how well his or her heart is pumping.
 Your child may need a transthoracic or transesophageal echocardiogram.
-Ask his healthcare provider about these types of echocardiogram.
+Ask his or her healthcare provider about these types of echocardiogram.

 - A cardiac catheterization is a test used to show how well your child's heart is working or to measure pressure.
-A tube is guided into his heart through a blood vessel in his leg or arm.
-He may be given contrast liquid to help his heart show up better in pictures.
-Tell his healthcare provider if he has ever had an allergic reaction to contrast liquid.
+A tube is guided into his or her heart through a blood vessel in his or her leg or arm.
+He or she may be given contrast liquid to help his or her heart show up better in pictures.
+Tell his or her healthcare provider if he or she has ever had an allergic reaction to contrast liquid.

 - Open heart surgery may be needed to close the ASD with stitches or a patch.